 Subsection 314AB(1) of the Electoral Act requires the party agent of the registered political party to lodge an annual disclosure return with the AEC within 16 weeks after the end of the financial year.
-For the 2016-17 period the due date was 20 October 2017.
-As lodgement occurred on 19 October 2017 it complied with the requirement under s 314AB(1) to lodge a return for a registered political party within 16 weeks after the end of the financial year.
+As lodgement occurred on 18 October 2018, which is before the due date of 20 October 2018, it complied with the requirement under s 314AB(1) to lodge a return for a registered political party within 16 weeks after the end of the financial year.